-Over the last week I have written a couple articles addressing Web development schedules and how they are impacted by many factors including client responsibilities (see Avoiding the ‘Forever’ Web Project and 10 Client Responsibilities for Any Web Agreement).
+Over the last week I have written a couple of articles addressing Web development schedules and how they are impacted by many factors including client responsibilities (see Avoiding the ‘Forever’ Web Project and 10 Client Responsibilities for Any Web Agreement).
 Along these same lines, one method that seems to work well is the sliding schedule.

 Determining When a Web Project is Due